Change assessment data gives you excellent insight into how to shape your Change Management projects so that they are structured for success.

 - How visible have the executives and the sponsors been in the past?
 Are they ready to be visible around this change?

-- What types of communication methods work well in the organization?
-Are there already two-way communication mechanisms in place that you can use (Q&A sessions or brown paper lunches, for example) or do you need to establish your own?
+- What types of communication methods work well in the organisation?
+Are there already two-way communication mechanisms in place that you can use (Q&A sessions or brown paper lunches, for example), or do you need to establish your own?

-6. Review your risks and focus your organizational change management activities
+6. Review your risks and focus your organisational Change Management activities

-The specific actions you undertake to reduce people-risks will differ for each and every organizational change.
-Learning from others, and understanding what works across different change types and organizations is powerful knowledge to have.
+The specific actions you undertake to reduce people-risks will differ for each and every organisational change.
+Learning from others, and understanding what works across different change types and organisations is powerful knowledge to have.
 This knowledge allows you to shape the right approach to reduce your people risks.